-Farm Credit supports the passage of a strong Farm Bill, which includes a robust crop insurance program, expanded Farm Service Agency loan programs and increased investment in rural infrastructure.
+Farm Credit supports a strong Farm Bill, which includes a robust crop insurance program, expanded Farm Service Agency loan programs and increased investment in rural infrastructure.

 - Strengthening Crop Insurance